lizmat/articles/5to6-references.md

     $bar.STORE( $bar.FETCH + 20 );

 Apart from the value, a [Scalar](https://docs.perl6.org/type/Scalar) also contains information such as the type constraint and default value.
+For
+example:

+    my Int $baz is default(42) = 666;
+    say $baz;   # 666

+creates a Scalar bound with the name "`$baz`" in the lexpad, constraints the values in that container to values that smartmatch with `Int`, sets the default value of the container to `42` and puts the value `666` in the container.
+Assigning `Nil` to that variable will reset it to the default
+value:

+    $baz = Nil;
+    say $baz;   # 42

+Assigning a string to that variable will fail:

+    $baz = "foo";
+    # Type check failed in assignment to $baz; expected Int but got Str ("foo")

 Summary
 -------